 David’s art is held in the collections of the National Gallery of Australia, the National Gallery of Victoria, the National Glass Collection and over a hundred works are held by numerous prominent Australian and overseas collectors.

 Melbourne Girls Grammar has commissioned prior works for the Chapel of St Luke that commemorate former principals of the School.
 Windows in the Chapel are for: Edith Mountain and Nina Crone.
-This Appeal will enable us to add to the collection with the DJ Ross Window.
+This Appeal has enabled us to add to the collection with the DJ Ross Window.